 Once you turn 65, the government considers you a senior and you may be eligible for a Commonwealth Seniors Health Care Card.
-You may have already had private health insurance for many years, but it may be worth reviewing your circumstances and considering seniors health insurance.
-There are several reasons why seniors health insurance might be right for you:
+You may have already had private health insurance for many years, but it may be worth reviewing your circumstances and considering seniors health cover.
+Here are several reasons why:

 - Your health priorities are changing and rather than having cover for things like pregnancy, you now need cover for hip replacements, cardiac surgery and cataract removals.

 - Your personal circumstances are changing and you now need singles or couples health cover as your children are no longer living at home.